omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **AdapterTimeOut** :  This refers to the timeout (in seconds) for the adapter creation.
 This property is for internal use.
 Currently defaults to 2 seconds.

+    #. **family** :  This refers to the family name of SDP Subarray Leaf Node TANGO device.
+Currently defaults to "subarray-leaf-node-sdp".

 * i.
 Variables under  **deviceServers.sdpmasterleafnode** section

     #. **LivelinessCheckPeriod** :  This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 0.5 seconds.